Uncertainty: Chapter Seven

 “To what do we owe this unexpected visit?”
 I asked, glancing over my shoulder as I finished up the last of das Geschirr3.

 “Nothing of grave importance.
-I was in need of a Tannenbaum for headquarters,” Terboven replied, “and dein Ehemann4 has graciously offered to provide one, heute Abend.5” In fact, he’s in the wald with my men jetzt6, picking out the tree that we will dedicate tomorrow with Reichsführer7 Himmler by my side,” he proudly proclaimed.
+I was in need of a Tannenbaum for the Bahnhof,” Terboven replied, “and dein Ehemann4 has graciously offered to provide one, heute Abend.5” In fact, he’s in the wald with my men jetzt6, picking out the tree that we will dedicate tomorrow with Reichsführer7 Himmler by my side,” he proudly proclaimed.

 I shut the faucet and wiped my hands on the dish towel (also intended for decorating the kitchen, and most importantly, disguising the opening under the sink).
 I made certain to properly rearrange the towel when I was finished with it.